NEXT-GENERATION THREE-DIMENSIONAL DISPLAY AND MEASUREMENT

 “We are also developing accurate holographic measurement systems, which will be invaluable in medical science because they allow researchers to image and measure samples in 3D alongside visualizing moving phenomena in real time,” explains Shimobaba.

-In another exciting field of research, the team is exploring a form of 3D image creation called volumetric displays — the difference being that, while holograms can only be seen clearly by one person at a time, volumetric displays can be viewed by several people from different viewpoints.
+In another exciting field of research, the team is exploring a form of 3D image creation called volumetric displays — the difference being that, while holograms can only be seen clearly by a few people at a time, volumetric displays can be viewed by multiple people from different viewpoints.
 And, in an even more challenging concept, they are trying to create multi-viewpoint images with plural information appearing in specific directions.
 In other words, one person standing at one place will see one piece of information, while another standing somewhere else will see completely different information.

 |Name||Title, Affiliation||Research Themes|